BillKerman/Smart-Gesture-Controlled-Robot/README.md

 # Smart-Gesture-Controlled-Robot
-Developed a gesture-controlled rover for astronauts in bulky EVA suits.
-It uses MPU6050 sensors with Arduino to interpret three-axis wrist rotation for precise commands.
-HC05S relays commands to LN298 motor-driven rover.
-Install the required libraries compile the code in Aurdino IDE and Upload to master and slave AurdinoUNOs.
+ Developed a user-friendly Hand gesture-controlled rover which precisely interprets the user’s hand orientation based about three-axis wrist rotation using the MPU 6050 accelerometer integrated with Master Arduino.
+These commands are thenrelayed using HC05S Bluetooth modules to the slave Arduino, equipped with LN298 motor drivers to command the rover